carpentries-incubator/gap-lesson/discussion.md

 [**`Cite`**](http://www.gap-system.org/Manuals/doc/ref/chap76.html#X79637D9A7B1AD7F7)
 will help to generate citation sample for precisely the same version of GAP that is used.

-* TODO: GAP packages
+* Consider sharing your GAP developments with others, from sharing your code by available means to organising it into a GAP package, submitted for the redistribution with GAP and optionally for the refereeing.

-* TODO: contribute to this lesson itself
+* Contribute to the further development of this lesson itself.

 ## Tips and tricks